-Several agro-meteorological stations across the country are used to make the seasonal precipitation and temperature forecast.
-This is done by using available historical data, along with Global Models, Observations, Climate Predictability Tool (CPT) and Subjective Inputs.
+Several agro-meteorological stations across the country are used to produce monthly and seasonal rainfall and temperature forecast.
+This is done by using the historical data observed at these stations, global and regional climate models, statistical models such as the Climate Predictability Tool (CPT) and Subjective inputs.

-Approximate Rainfall amounts that are expected over different regions of the country during the period April-May-June 2017 are as follows:
+Approximate rainfall amounts that are expected over different regions of the country during the period February-March-April 2019 are as follows:

-Approximate Rainfall amounts that are expected over different regions of the country during the period July -August-September 2017 are as follows:
+Approximate rainfall amounts that are expected over different regions of the country during the period May-June-July 2019 are as follows:

 Click on a link in the following table to view maps displaying some approximate rainfall and temperature values that can be expected across some key district stations during the period.
 Note that values are not expected to be exactly as depicted on the maps but they should be somewhere in that general range.